 The major part of tourists that visit Saudi Arabia is the religious pilgrims visiting Mecca or Medina, so the city of Mecca is economically important for Saudi Arabia, too.

 Mecca boasts wonderful architecture, breathtaking views and a plethora of historic, religious and cultural landmarks.

 OVERALL RISK : LOW

 Mecca is very safe as this is the holy safe city in Saudi Arabia.
-Some of the biggest concerns for tourists here should be disrespecting their moral codes, as this is followed with severe punishments.
+Some of the biggest concerns for tourists here should be disrespecting their moral codes, as this is followed by severe punishments.

 TRANSPORT & TAXIS RISK : MEDIUM

 Accidents on the road occur frequently in Mecca.
-If you're visiting Mecca as part of a pilgrimage, be prepared for extreme traffic james and severely overcrowded public transport.
+If you're visiting Mecca as part of a pilgrimage, be prepared for extreme traffic jams and severely overcrowded public transport.
 The roads outside of the main cities vary in quality from well maintained to extremely poor.

 PICKPOCKETS RISK : HIGH

 With more than 15 million visits annually, pickpocketing is relatively common in Mecca.
 Pickpockets are especially active during pilgrimages.
 Avoid wearing purses and keep your money in a hidden place, not easily accessible by pickpockets.

 NATURAL DISASTERS RISK : MEDIUM